 CohuHD Costar is a leading provider of video cameras and related products, specializing in IP video solutions for traffic monitoring, security, surveillance and military applications; and accessories such as cables, camera mounts, lenses and data storage devices.
 Total consideration for the Acquisition was approximately \$10,315, consisting of a cash payment of \$9,886 (including an estimated working capital adjustment of \$386) less a final working capital adjustment of \$41 and deferred consideration of up to \$500 in cash, contingent upon CohuHD Costar shipping and receiving payment for specified purchase orders within twelve months of close, for which the fair value was estimated to be \$470 and was recorded as a short term liability.
 At December 31, 2014, the estimate of deferred consideration was adjusted to \$500.
-The Company made earn-out payments of \$128 and \$372, during the nine months ended September 30, 2015 and the year ended December 31, 2014, respectively, which resulted in a \$0 remaining balance at September 30, 2015.
+The Company made earn-out payments of \$128 and \$372, during the years ended December 31, 2015 and 2014, respectively, which resulted in no remaining balance at December 31, 2015.